Dr Kalli Nikolopoulou, CPsychol, Psychoanalytic & Integrative Psychotherapy

 How therapy may be useful?

 If we meet for a session I will invite you to speak as freely as possible, in a safe and non-judgemental space.
 If we decide to proceed to work together, our therapy will be open-ended, which means that it may last from a few weeks, to months, or years, depending on what you want and what you find useful.
-Our sessions will take place weekly, and we may agree to meet once or more times in a week, depending on what is more helpful for you at a given time.
+Our sessions will take place weekly, and we may agree to meet more times in a week, depending on what is more helpful for you at a given time.

 Please contact me if you would like to arrange a brief telephone consultation, or would like to meet in person to discuss what brings you in therapy at this time.